ShivasaiprasadAkula/Frontline_Listing_Company/README.md

 | POST   | `/api/companies`     | Create a new company   |
 | PUT    | `/api/companies/:id` | Update a company by ID |
 | DELETE | `/api/companies/:id` | Delete a company by ID |

+## Frontend Usage

+Visit http://localhost:3000 in your browser

+Navigate through pages, sort, search, and manage company listings

+Responsive design works on desktop and mobile devices